- Victorian Government Solicitor's Office

 We hosted a webinar 'Unpacking the proposed Victorian Psychological Health Regulations' on 17 August 2023.
-Draft Regulations have been proposed under the (OHS Act) which bring into sharp focus the increasing emphasis on the management of workplace psychological health hazards.
+Draft Regulations have been proposed under the Occupational Health and Safety Act 2004 (OHS Act) which bring into sharp focus the increasing emphasis on the management of workplace psychological health hazards.
 Following this presentation we had a number of questions that we have consolidated and answered below.

 Under the draft Regulations, employers will be required to develop and implement a Prevention Plan in relation to five specific psychosocial hazards, if any of these hazards are identified in the workplace.
 These psychosocial hazards are: